-Kevin P. Boyd – Owner of Boyd Public Relations and former managing editor, Hollywood Sun-Tattler.
+Kevin P. Boyd – Chairman of Broward Bulldog.
+Owner of Boyd Public Relations and former managing editor, Hollywood Sun-Tattler.

 Kevin Boyd enjoyed a 17-year, award-winning career as a newspaper reporter and editor for such major news providers as the Chicago Tribune Co., Knight-Ridder, Scripps Howard and United Press International.
 For the past 19 years, he has worked as a senior account executive and partner/owner at three prominent Florida public relations firms.
 During his public relations career, Boyd has represented companies and organizations regionally, statewide and nationally, for both privately-owned and publicly-traded companies, as well as educational and non-profit organizations.
 Boyd has served on Broward’s Charter Review Commission and is an elected officer and member of the board of directors of the nonprofit, nonpartisan legislative advocacy group Broward Days.
 He has done pro bono work, including fundraising, for a number of charities including the United Way of Broward County, Henderson Mental Health Center, Women in Distress of Broward County, American Cancer Society and Boys and Girls Club of Broward County.

-Gene Cryer - Chairman of Broward Bulldog, former editor of the Sun-Sentinel.
+Gene Cryer – Former editor of the Sun-Sentinel.

 Gene Cryer was editor and vice president of the South Florida Sun-Sentinel for 15 years before retiring to pursue his passion for writing novels.
 Before becoming the chief editorial executive of the Sun-Sentinel, he worked as a reporter and editor at several Illinois newspapers.
 During his tenure in South Florida, the Sun-Sentinel doubled its circulation to more than 300,000 daily and 400,000 Sunday.